souvik3333/OEDR-for-autonomous-vehicle/README.md

 ### Augmentation
 Finally, the outputs of all the modules are augmented to provide an augmented video output with all the detections and classifications available.

-### LIDAR
-Though not integrated, we have also implemented the LIDAR object clustering module for better detection.

 ## Dependencies
 The dependencies can be installed with "environment.yml" file.